 - 1 can chickpeas (drained and rinsed)

-- 3 tbsp peanut butter/almond butter/ cashew butter or tahini for nut free option
+- 3 tablespoon peanut butter/almond butter/ cashew butter or tahini for nut free option

 - Optional: Grated dark chocolate on top